Team India’s day out in Perth nets: When Rishabh Pant joked about batting for five hours, DK fell down in pain, Dravid’s pep talk & more

 “I will bat for five hours today,” joked Rishabh Pant as he hit the nets ahead of India’s T20 World Cup Super 12 match against South Africa in Perth on Sunday.

-Amidst the usual selfie requests at the net session outside the Optus Stadium is a message.
+Amidst the usual selfie requests at the net session outside the Optus Stadium came a wish.
 “Bhai opening kar lo India ke kismat badal jayegi,” says a fan to Pant.

 The 25-year-old hasn’t played a single delivery at this T20 World Cup.
 But that wasn’t reason enough for him to not polish his batting touches on Saturday.
 Pant, along with Dinesh Karthik, Shardul Thakur and Deepak Hooda, were the only India batters who took guard in the optional training session.